Models of Intervention

 Cognitive Behavioral Therapy

-Many of the treatment interventions use the principles of Cognitive Behavioral Therapy (CBT), which combines two of the major psychological paradigms, cognitive psychology and behavioral psychology, in order to approach treatment from a holistic perspective.
-CBT actually refers to a number of different types of therapies as opposed to one singular approach, but all of these approaches attempt to challenge a person’s maladaptive behavior patterns and learning patterns by examining their thoughts, beliefs, and attitudes, and then help the person restructure them in real-life situations.
+Many of the treatment interventions use the principles of Cognitive behavioral therapy (CBT) in order to approach treatment from a holistic perspective.
+CBT refers to a number of different types of therapies as opposed to one singular approach, but all of these approaches attempt to challenge a person’s maladaptive behavior patterns and learning patterns by examining their thoughts, beliefs, and attitudes, and then help the person restructure them in real-life situations.

 - Identifying and assisting with the change of dysfunctional attitudes, beliefs, and expectations